-Evidence from archaeological sites suggest that fishers may have been less numerous than martens during the last several thousand years (R.L.
-Lyman, pers. comm.).
-This is consistent with historical trapping records that indicate that, though a significant number of fishers were taken, they were not as abundant in Washington as in other parts of their range.
-Notes for 1833, purportedly from the Fort Nisqually account books, record 23 fishers (Anonymous undated).
 Hudson's Bay Company (HBC) records indicate that for the period 1836-1852 a total of 6,551 (average 385/yr) fishers were obtained at forts in present-day Washington (HBC Archives, Winnepeg)(Table 4).
-However, most of these (88%) were collected at Fort Colville, the most convenient post for an area that included the southeast corner of British Columbia, northern Idaho, and Montana west of the Continental Divide, as well as northeastern Washington.
+Most of these (88%) were collected at Fort Colville, the most convenient post for an area that included the southeast corner of British Columbia, northern Idaho, and Montana west of the Continental Divide, as well as northeastern Washington.
 Additional fishers were probably also obtained at Neah Bay on the Olympic Peninsula by the S.S.
 Beaver during this same period (Gibson 1992, Mackie 1997).
-The total is modest considering that >150,000 fishers were taken in North America during that period (Obbard et al. 1987).
-The total returns from Washington posts is also low compared to modern returns from other parts of the fisher's range.
-For example, for the period 1969-1979, trappers took an average of 2,000/year in Maine, and over 3,000/year in Ontario (Strickland and Douglas 1981).
-The total for North America during 1980-1984 was 20,000/year (Obbard et al. 1987).

-Fishers, and furbearers in general, were not abundant in Washington's coastal forests, and mammal populations were reduced quickly by trapping.
+Trapping reduced fishers, and furbearers in general, quickly.
 As early as the 1820s the Hudson Bay Company was disappointed with the lower Columbia River fur trade (Mackie 1997).
 Fort Vancouver fur returns declined steadily from 1833-1843 (Mackie 1997).
 Fort Vancouver averaged only 7.6 fishers/year, and Fort Nez Perces averaged only 19.5 fishers/year, for 1836-1852.
-The Puget Sound fur trade was also very modest, and in 1840 George Simpson, who managed the Hudson Bay Company's affairs west of
+The Puget Sound fur trade was also very modest, and in 1840 George Simpson, who managed the Hudson Bay Company's affairs west of the Rockies, stated: "fur trade almost extinct in that quarter" (Mackie 1997).
+Though interior districts were generally more productive, in 1841, Simpson noted of Fort Okanogan: "few or no furbearing animals in the surrounding country" (Mackie 1997:88).
+The fur trade further north, and especially inland, was more productive for the Hudson Bay Company.